aerosouund/GoViolin/README.md

 To deploy: <br />
 <br />
 1- Configure kubectl to a kubernetes cluster and run kubectl apply on manifests/pod.yml or manifests/deployment.yml <br />
-2- To get a public IP, run:
+2- To get a public IP for the deployment, run:

 ```
 kubectl expose deployment go-violin --type=LoadBalancer --name=violin-service